Global marketing via Internet marketing and online advertising for strategically increasing your business sales.

 Strategic Internet Marketing Evaluation

-Marketing has what is know as a SWOT analysis tool.
+Marketing has what is known as a SWOT analysis tool.
 The acronym SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-It is a way of evaluating the direction a company wishes to go.
+The SWOT analysis is a way of evaluating the direction a company wishes to go.
 For example below is a SWOT Chart courtesy of businessballs.com

 strengths